 After being assigned by Hiro to look after their otherworldly friends, Wasabi offers to prepare some food for them.
 They then mention that they also need help with their homework, to which he hilariously hands that job over to Aiko.
 Meanwhile, Hiro and Marys will get to work in fixing the spaceship.
 We then cut to the next day at Martin’s Landing as our Diet-X-Files agents arrive to find our heroes hanging out with their classmates.
 Joined by their fellow FBI agents, Diet-Scully orders our protagonists to surrender.
 Hiro feigns some ignorance as he states that they’re only giving their “friends” a proper good-bye.

 Afterwards, Big Hero 6 would make one last comic book appearance prior to their big feature film debut in a Spider-Man storyline from 2012 called “Ends of the Earth”.
-In that tale, a dying Doctor Octopus is holding the planet hostage as he promises that he can fixes the Ozone Layer.
-If his ransom demand isn’t met, then he’ll use a series of satellites to unleash a series of missiles onto Earth from his heavily-guarded missile bases.
+In that tale, a dying Doctor Octopus is holding the planet hostage as he promises that he can fix the Ozone Layer.
+If his ransom demand isn’t met, then he’ll use a series of satellites to unleash a barrage of missiles onto Earth from his heavily-guarded missile bases.
 Spider-Man recruits them, Black Widow, Silver Sable, Kangaroo, Union Jack, Sabra and Titanium Man into destroying Octavius’ 200 satellites before they get into position.
-However, Otto has help from the some help from the rest of his Sinister Six teammates to make things tough.
+However, Otto has some help from the rest of his Sinister Six teammates to make things tough.
 In a one-shot comic, they show up in Part 2 where Doctor Octopus had a factory complex in Japan all this time and its up to our teammates to prevent a missile strike from occurring.
 However, the building is protected by a secure force field.
 Not only that, but our heroes are once again met upon by Everwraith as he has a new way to make his prior plan come to fruition.
-Fortunately, Big Hero 6 is able to pull off a plan set up by Hiro as Honey Lemon uses a Energy Conversion Blaster (which she took from Mr. Fantastic who had it on a satellite in the Andromeda Galaxy via her Power Purse) to weaken the force field and allow Baymax, Wasabi and Fredzilla (the first comic I’ve come across where he has that codename) to smash it up.
+Fortunately, Big Hero 6 is able to pull off a plan set up by Hiro as Honey Lemon uses a Energy Conversion Blaster (which she took from Mr. Fantastic who had it on a satellite in the Andromeda Galaxy via her Power Purse) to weaken the force field and allow Baymax, Wasabi & Fredzilla (the first comic I’ve come across where he has that codename) to smash it up.

 Not only that, but it makes Everwraith intangible, thus allowing GoGo to deliver the knockout hit.
 Inside the facility, Wasabi slices up the Octobots before the team’s founder, Giri Institute Director Mr. Oshima, learns that the building was just a front for the actual factory and launch site which were underground.
 As such, a missile launches from the facility as our heroes evacuate in time.
-Thanks to a boost from Fredzilla, Baymax is able to fly up and disables the rocket long enough for Hiro to download its onboard satellite specs.
-However, the damage projectile ends up exploding.
+Thanks to a boost from Fredzilla, Baymax is able to fly up and disable the rocket long enough for Hiro to download its on-board satellite specs.
+However, the damaged projectile ends up exploding.
 With the day saved, our heroes are initially bummed that Hiro’s robotic buddy was destroyed in an act of self-sacrifice.
 Fortunately, the comic ends with Furi Wamu informing our group that she flew in and managed to save a partially-damaged Baymax before flying him off to safety.

 As for my thoughts of this iteration of the team, here’s what separates this iteration from their late ’90s debut.
 Hiro appears to have grown up in terms of maturity and intellect.
 Because he seems to have been with the team for some time, he’s far more comfortable in his role as he attempts to balance his studies with his superhero duties.
 He’s moved past idolizing a childhood hero and has grown more confident as a team member.
 He has access to more technical wonders (ranging from his special glasses to a VR headset that allows him to access recent crimes) and even meets up with his intellectual equal in Marys.
 Throughout the five-issue venture, he develops a bit of chemistry with her and he looks out for her safety.
 It would have been interesting if Marvel had kept her in the group as a reserve member, since it would nice to see how their relationship would grow and develop over the course of time.
 Plus, it would have shown her on missions where Hiro is unable to take part of due to life’s other commitments.
 Other than that, Hiro also shows some growth through the advancements he makes with his creation.
 As you have noticed, Baymax no longer transforms into a dragon-esque creature but a towering robot with its own hacking function, video memory, phone call functionality, sensors, access to its own larger battle suit (something I skipped over in the team’s “Ends of the Earth” tie-in) and even its own personality which serves him as a guardian to both Hiro and his teammates.
 It seems like he’s the perfect example of a machine that moves past its programming and becomes its own person, though never towards harming any innocent lifeform.
 Other than that, he’s loyal to Hiro and looks out for him throughout.
 With Honey Lemon, she displays an upbeat & overly positive personality to others.
 Though BadGal forces her into skimpy attire while under her control, she never seems to border on that kind of risque behavior.
 Even in the early parts of Issue 2 when she tries to wear a somewhat impractical dress to school, the outfit itself never goes into extremely sexy territory.
 During the course of the story, I also liked a possible limit on her Power Purse.
 While she can pull any impossible object from it, it seems like it can only be one particular object one at a time.
 The big example was when she gives GoGo an otherworldly substance to serve as a temporary replacement to her costume in order for her teammate to properly use her energy-based power.
 During the final fight with BadGal, she nearly tries to pull out a helpful item but remembers that she would her teammate in danger if she does so since it would dissipate from Leiko.
 It forces her to rely on her combat skills to bring her foe down, though it would have been a more satisfying payoff if she displayed a bit more physical combat throughout.
 Either way, she’s still really enjoyable.
 With GoGo Tomago, her rude comments were toned down from last time while she still retains some snarky behavior.
 She displays some confident leadership as a high school quarterback while also being headstrong, yet also has a certain level of caring towards her teammates.
 This presents her as bold, daring and heartfelt, thus being a solid compliment to Honey Lemon as the lone young women of the group.
 With Fredzilla, he’s serious towards his team’s cause, but thankfully isn’t uptight.
 His personality is somewhat laid back, but he still never wishes to see his teammates go too far or get way over their heads with ridiculous schemes.
 His power is most fascinating, since it’s unlike what I would have expected.
 Him being able to summon the aura of a creature that looks like its part-Tyrannosaurus Rex, part-Kaiju monster and that he controls its attacking ways definitely makes him stand out from his peers, especially since his backstory is given during the final issue.
 Most likely, his monstrous aura comes from his connection with the Ainus.
 Either way, he stands out as one of the more fleshed out members of the group.
 Finally, we have Wasabi-No-Ginger.
 His swordsmanship makes him handy alongside his ability to create Qi Energy blade, but he doesn’t get much development other than the fact that he joined the team in order to serve his native land.
 Despite that, he has his awesome moments where he stands out and makes an individual impression.
 Finally, the addition of Furi Wamu was a great idea.
 As an experienced agent, she can properly guide the team and even attack adversaries with both her combat skills & her mind.
 She proves her mettle throughout the journey and would have been a nice field general to the team as she helps them learn & grow throughout many adventures.
 Alas, the limited comic ventures will give way to a successful animated film.
 Come back for Part 3 as we delve into the team’s lone Magna venture while also seeing how the movie created some radical redesigns all-around.